Megan McKenna: 2009–2019: Reality television and Story of Me

-2019–2021: The X Factor: Celebrity and other projects
+2019–present: The X Factor: Celebrity and other projects

 From October to November 2019, McKenna competed in the ITV series The X Factor: Celebrity and was mentored by Louis Walsh.
 For her audition, she performed "Everything but You", a song from Story of Me.
 On 30 November, she was crowned the winner of the competition with 46.3% of the final vote, which not only gave Walsh his third overall victory of the show but also won her a record deal with Syco.

 In February 2020, McKenna began recording her second studio album, and later that month, it was announced that she is set to support Lionel Richie on the British leg of his 2021 tour.
 In August 2020, McKenna released a clothing range with online retailer In The Style.
 On 5 February 2021, McKenna announced that "This" would be released as a single on 19 February 2021.
 In April 2021, she was announced as a contestant on the BBC competition series Celebrity MasterChef.
 She reached the final.
-On 28 May 2021, McKenna the song "Ruin Your Night", which was followed by "Won’t Go Back Again" on 24 September 2021.
+On 28 May 2021, McKenna the song "Ruin Your Night", which was followed by "Won't Go Back Again" on 24 September 2021.

 In October 2021, McKenna announced the release of her second book.
-Titled Can You Make That Gluten Free?, the book is a gluten free recipe book inspired by her coeliac diagnosis.
-On 19 November 2021, McKenna released her first original Christmas song called "Family at Christmas".
+Titled Can You Make That Gluten Free?, the book is a gluten free recipe book inspired by her coeliac diet.
+On 19 November 2021, McKenna released her first original Christmas song, "Family at Christmas".

-2022–present: Independent music

-In June 2022, McKenna announced that she had parted ways with her record label.
-She revealed that her pop music releases with them had been heavily influenced by them, as they had preferred them to the country songs McKenna had instead wanted to release.
+In June 2022, McKenna announced that she had left her record label.
+She explained that her pop music releases had been heavily influenced by them as they had preferred them to the country songs McKenna had instead wanted to release.
 Following the departure, she announced that she would be independently releasing a song a week, beginning with the single "Baby Talk" on 24 June 2022.
-Later that month, she performed at Glastonbury Festival, a moment she had "dreamt of" throughout her career.
-In December 2022 McKenna took part in Celebrity Masterchef Festive Extravaganza which screened in December 2022.
-This time McKenna was victorious and won the Golden Whisk, beating dancer AJ Pritchard, actor Chizzy Akudolu, and British drag performer Kitty Scott-Claus.
+Also in June 2022, she performed at Glastonbury Festival, a moment she had "dreamt of" throughout her career.

+In December 2022, McKenna appeared on Celebrity Masterchef Festive Extravaganza, which she won.
+In March 2025, she released her third book, Love Gluten Free, another cookbook that is centred around coeliac-friendly recipes.
+Later that year, she co-created Naturally Genius, a range of gluten free bread, in partnership with Genius Foods.